tikoci/fat-chr/README.md

 ### "Free" CHR is limited to 1Mb/s
 The image here has no license, so it runs in "free" mode.
-The limits speed to  There is a "trial" mode that is also free, but you need to register at www.mikrotik.com to get a CHR trial license.
+This limits speed to  There is a "trial" mode that is also free, but you need to register at www.mikrotik.com to get a CHR trial license.
 Mikrotik's [CHR documentation](https://help.mikrotik.com/docs/spaces/ROS/pages/18350234/Cloud+Hosted+Router+CHR#CloudHostedRouter%2CCHR-Freelicenses) describes fully but to summarize:

 > **Free**
 > The free license level allows CHR to run indefinitely.
 It is limited to 1Mbps upload per interface.
 All the rest of the features provided by CHR are available without restrictions.